-2. COMPREHENSIVE LOSS
+4. COMPREHENSIVE LOSS

-The Company has no items which qualify as an element of comprehensive loss as defined by SFAS No. 130, Reporting Comprehensive Income so comprehensive loss is the same as net loss.
+The Company has no items that qualify as an element of comprehensive loss as defined by SFAS No. 130, "Reporting Comprehensive Income;" therefore, comprehensive loss is the same as net loss.

-3. FINANCING ARRANGEMENTS
+5. FINANCING ARRANGEMENTS

-In March 2005 the Company entered into an agreement for a credit facility with Lighthouse Capital Partners V, L.P. up to \$5,000,000, to be drawn down by the earlier of an initial public offering of its securities or September 1, 2005.
+In March 2005, the Company entered into an agreement for a credit facility with Lighthouse Capital Partners V, L.P. up to \$5,000,000, to be drawn down by the earlier of an initial public offering of common stock or September 1, 2005.
 This credit facility is secured by substantially all of the Company's assets, excluding intellectual property.
-The interest rate for any amounts drawn down will be the prime rate plus 1.75%.
+The interest rate for any amounts drawn down is the prime rate plus 1.75%.
 Under the terms of the agreement, the Company is required to pay monthly installments of interest only through August 2005 and monthly installments of principal and interest thereafter, in addition to a fee due at maturity on September 1, 2009 equal to 15% of the aggregate amount borrowed under the credit facility, with prepayment in whole allowed at any time without penalty.

-The Company may use proceeds from the initial public offering to repay any amounts borrowed under the credit facility, plus interest and a fee equal to 15% of the amount borrowed under the credit facility.
-As of June 30, 2005 there were no amounts outstanding under this facility, but the Company drew down \$1.5 million under this facility in July 2005.
-In addition, the agreement required the Company to issue to the lender 55,208 warrants to purchase an equal number of shares of common stock, at an exercise price of \$11.29 per share.
-The warrants shall expire the earlier of 7 years after the date of issuance, or 1 year after the closing of the initial public offering.
+As of September 30, 2005, there was approximately \$1.5 million outstanding under this facility.
+In addition, the agreement required the Company to issue to the lender 55,208 warrants to purchase an equal number of shares of common stock at an exercise price of \$11.29 per share.
+The warrants shall expire the earlier of March 8, 2012 or 1 year after the closing of the initial public offering.